SOM-Research/NonCodingRoleAnalysis-NPMPackages/README.md

 # NonCodingRoleAnalysis-NPMPackages

-This repository is the data companion package of the paper _On the Analysis of Non-Coding Roles in Open Source Development.
-An Empirical Study of NPM Package Projects_
+This repository is the data companion package of the paper

+> Javier Luis Cánovas Izquierdo, Jordi Cabot: On the analysis of non-coding roles in open source development.
+Empir.
+Softw.
+Eng.
+27(1): 18 (2022)

+That, as an Open Access paper, you can download from [here](https://link.springer.com/article/10.1007%2Fs10664-021-10061-x)

 ## Selected projects
 We have collected the information for the top **100 top-starred GitHub projects with the topic _npm-package_**.